kstojanovski/software-design-pattern/presentation-layer-design-patterns.md

 * https://stackabuse.com/java-j2ee-design-patterns
 ### Notes
 * The Front Controller is most often used in Web Applications in the form of a Dispatcher Servlet.
+* The **if-condition** does do the **dispaching** by its evaluation.

 ---

 ## View Helper

 ### Introduction
-View Helper Pattern separates the static view such as JSPs from the processing of the business model data.
+The View Helper pattern separates the static view from the dynamic processing such as JSPs based on the business model data.
 ### Structure
 * ClassModel
 * ClassViewHelper(has{adapts} Model)